puppetlabs/puppet/docs/acceptance_tests.md

 to clean them up sooner and free resources.

-There also may be scenarios where you want to specify the host(s) to relase.
-E.g. you may want to relase a subset of the hosts you've created.
+There also may be scenarios where you want to specify the host(s) to release.
+E.g. you may want to release a subset of the hosts you've created.
 Or, if a test run terminates early, ci:release_hosts may not be able to derive the name of the vm to delete.
 In such cases you can specify host(s) to be deleted using the HOST_NAMES environment variable.
 E.g.

     HOST_NAMES=lvwwr9tdplg351u bundle exec rake ci:release_hosts
     HOST_NAMES=lvwwr9tdplg351u,ylrqjh5l6xvym4t bundle exec rake ci:release_hosts